 Our list of market attributes cover various business sectors and should not be considered a complete listing.
-To make this evaluation exercise most productive for your management team, first evaluate this list for relevancy and then add whatever number of additional categories or attributes that correlate to your company’s collective business priorities, resources, risk/ reward tolerance levels and growth objectives.
+To make this evaluation exercise most productive for your management team, first, evaluate this list for relevancy and then add whatever a number of additional categories or attributes that correlate with your company’s collective business priorities, resources, risk/ reward tolerance levels and growth objectives.

 Market Product / Service Line Attributes:

 - Market has a viable need for product application advancements or transitions

 - Market is not dominated by short product life cycles

 - Market allows for effective competitive advantage without extraordinary design, engineering or research cost